bsubbaraman/ABSR/posts/blair_post_wk6.md

 Blair Subbaraman

 Last Edited: 2020.10.05

+## Possible Research Questions
+Some rapid-fire RQ ideas.
+Not necessarily intended to be tackled all at once, or at all :)
+- How can biosensing devices foster interpretation & communication not just between person and device, but also with others?
+- How does text as a representation of biodata affect impression and interpretability?
+- How can biodata foster long-distance intimacy?
+- How can alternative (i.e. non-numerical) representations of biodata foster critical refection on the body as a site of political contestation?

 ## Fabrication First Steps!

 I am waiting to get access to the Make lab to gather more physical computing materials (Jane is back today (11/5 so this will happen soon :).
 I didn't have enough components to throw together a biosensor.
 But!
 I found that [heart rate can me measured from RGB video from a webcam](https://ep.liu.se/ecp/129/002/ecp16129002.pdf).
 This method has been implemented [here](https://github.com/habom2310/Heart-rate-measurement-using-camera).
 I decided to explore this a bit to experiment with interaction flow, even if the sensing device will change significantly.